vpp-dev/vpp-release-notes/README.md

 @page release_notes_2610 Release notes for VPP 26.10

-More than 545 commits since the previous release, including 222 fixes.
+More than 546 commits since the previous release, including 222 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Sun Sep 20 06:11:16 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Mon Sep 21 06:15:46 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER